Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "We must prioritize ethical considerations in our AI policies.
 If we ignore the potential for exploitation, we risk repeating the mistakes of the past."

 **Marcus**: "I understand your concerns, Isabella, but we need to focus on the benefits AI can bring to our economy.
-Security and efficiency should come first."
+Security and efficiency should come first.
+We can't let fear dictate our progress."

 ### Scene 2: Collaborative Moment
 *Setting: A quiet café after a long day of meetings.*